-Africa is the continent most vulnerable to the impacts of climate change, despite accounting for only 2–3 per cent of the world’s carbon dioxide emissions (source: UNFCCC).
+Africa is the continent most vulnerable to the impacts of climate change, despite accounting for only 2–3 percent of the world’s carbon dioxide emissions (source: UNFCCC).
 Climate change is bringing increased droughts and flooding, the spread of waterborne diseases, biodiversity loss, and decreases in food production.

 Hundreds of millions of people are being impacted, since up to 70 percent of the total African population depends on agriculture, with 95 percent of this food production relying on rainfall.
 Increasingly erratic rainfalls are threatening agricultural livelihoods and creating widespread food insecurity.
-The Global Harvest Initiative have warned that, by 2050, the African continent may only be able to fulfill 13% of its total food needs if the current rate of change persists.
+The Global Harvest Initiative has warned that, by 2050, the African continent may only be able to fulfill 13% of its total food needs if the current rate of change persists.

-In addition, the capacity for adaptation to climate change is low, with poverty equating to reduced choice at the individual level while governance generally fails to prioritise and act on climate change.
+In addition, the capacity for adaptation to climate change is low, with poverty equating to reduced choice at the individual level while governance generally fails to prioritize and act on climate change.
 Sustainable solutions are required among rural populations.

 The Africa Climate Action Initiative (ACAI) seeks to enable communities across the continent to mitigate and adapt to climate change through the combination and application of impactful technologies.
 Our model focuses on solar-powered irrigation combined with free educational resources.
 Solar energy is a low-cost, clean and durable way to access water year-round for people and crops, while drip irrigation improves yields while conserving water.
 The use of regenerative agricultural practices on farms restores soil health and improves the water cycle.
 Such off-grid systems, being developed by leading companies such as SunCulture, give rural populations the tools to become environmental stewards and manage projects that are effectively carbon sinks while improving community health and food security.